 And, because it’s so useful for creating flashcards, you’ll find the cards for many language courses on there.

-It’s a useful app for learning phrases and vocab but, rather than learning words at random, it’s biggest use is in creating flashcards of new words and phrases that you want to commit to memory.
+It’s a useful app for learning phrases and vocabulary but, rather than learning words at random, its biggest use is in creating flashcards of new words and phrases that you want to commit to memory.

 Serial language learners will argue that Anki is better, but Memrise is definitely more user-friendly and, when you’re just starting out, that’s definitely a big plus point for Memrise.